 The 1″ brass 3-way valve is tucked behind the machine as the laundry room area is very small with little wall space.
 The upstairs unit has a similar set up, both machines are located on the exterior wall by the backyard side of the house.

 The greywater pipe from the upper unit is strapped to the side of the house.This 1″ PVC pipe will be painted the same color of the house to protect it from the sun.

 Greywater irrigates the majority of the plants.
 The perimeters of the garden are planted with large, fragrant flowering bushes and vines.

 The center of the yard has three raised beds, two of which are irrigated with the greywater.

 - Specifications and Notes: The upstairs washing machine is usually used once a week, so it’s water is dedicated to the larger perennial plants in the garden.
 The downstairs washing machine is used more regularly, so its water goes to the vegetable beds that need more frequent watering.
-This systems was constructed prior to the 2009 code change in California.
-To make it code compliant under the current regulations each outlet should be covered with a “mulch shield.”

 - Maintenance and trouble shooting: Replacing mulch, monitoring raised beds to maintain an even distribution in the bed.